lamp-luwak/lamp-luwak/docs/getting-started.md

 Today we ask about impress.
 For a first - store.

-Store - Its a usually class (better) or function factory, with "store" property.
+Store - Its a usually class (better) or function factory, with `store` property.
 ```typescript
 export class Todo {
   store = [];